 When answering these questions, you may find that you need to say “no” to an opportunity, or you may need to make an adjustment so that the situation works better for you.
 You may feel some resistance to this at first.
 It may feel uncomfortable to request a change, but listening to anxiety and intuition will make a positive impact on your work and everyone involved.
 It is always guiding you to a better way.

 Keep this story and wisdom in mind when you have those uncomfortable feelings within.
 And, next time anxiety hits, consider that there’s something to listen to in that moment.
 Listening to your inner wisdom will help you bring the best you have to offer to your work.
-Just like Oprah said, intuition can act as a guide towards what’s good and right for your path, but sometimes intuition also guides you away from what doesn’t work.
-On the surface, something can look like a great opportunity, but listening to your intuition allows you to judge what opportunities are the right fit and which ones may need to be adjusted.
-This allows you to bring your genius to work and serve more people.
+On the surface, something can look like a great opportunity, but listening to your intuition allows you to judge what opportunities are the right fit at the right time and which ones may need to be adjusted.
+This allows you to shine in your feminine genius and serve more people more radiantly.

 About the Author